MicrosoftDocs/Hololens/hololens/hololens-network.md

 The first time you use your HoloLens, you'll be guided through connecting to a Wi-Fi network.
 If you have trouble connecting to Wi-Fi during setup, make sure that your network is either an open, password-protected network or a captive portal network.
 Also, confirm that the network doesn't require you to use a certificate to connect.
 After setup, you can connect to other types of Wi-Fi networks.

-On HoloLens 2 devices, a user may also [use a USB-C to Ethernet adapter](hololens-connect-devices.md#hololens-2-connect-usb-c-devices) to connect directly to Wi-Fi to help assist in setting up the device.
-Once the device has been set up a user may continue to use the adapter or they may disconnect the device from the adapter and [connect to wi-fi after set up](hololens-network.md#connecting-to-wi-fi-after-setup).
+On HoloLens 2 devices, users may also [use a USB-C to Ethernet adapter](hololens-connect-devices.md#hololens-2-connect-usb-c-devices) to connect directly to Wi-Fi to help assist in setting up the device.
+Once the device has been set up, users may continue to use the adapter, or they may disconnect the device from the adapter and [connect to wi-fi after setup](hololens-network.md#connecting-to-wi-fi-after-setup).

 ## Connecting to Wi-Fi after setup

-1. Preform the **Start gesture** and select **Settings**.
+1. Perform the **Start gesture** and select **Settings**.
 The Settings app will be auto-placed in front of you.
 1. Select **Network & Internet** > **Wi-Fi**.
 Make sure Wi-Fi is turned on.
 If you don't see your network, scroll down the list.
 1. Select a network, then select **Connect**.
-1. If you are prompted for a network password type it and then select **Next**.
+1. If you are prompted for a network password, type it and select **Next**.

 ![HoloLens Wi-Fi settings.](./images/hololens-2-wifi-settings.jpg)